Communication Trade-offs

 When Each Side Wins

-Cover all 7 when: The scenario does not clearly emphasize any subset, you are equally comfortable across all domains, or you want to minimize risk of any single-domain failure.
+Cover all 7 when: The scenario does not clearly emphasize any subset, comfort level is even across domains, or the goal is to minimize risk of a single-domain failure.

-Go deep when: The scenario clearly signals 2-3 critical domains (heavy integration, complex data migration, regulated industry), and you can touch remaining domains in your conclusion.
+Go deep when: The scenario clearly signals 2-3 critical domains (heavy integration, complex data migration, regulated industry), and the remaining domains can be touched in the conclusion.

-The safe strategy: Always cover all 7 domains at minimum surface level.
-Use the “7-domain sweep” in your conclusion to guarantee every domain gets at least a mention.
-Then allocate deeper time to the domains the scenario emphasizes most.
+The safe strategy: Always cover all 7 at a minimum surface level.
+Use the “7-domain sweep” in the conclusion to guarantee every domain gets at least a mention, then allocate deeper time to the domains the scenario emphasizes most.

 Common Mistakes by Trade-off